oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/intro/ocw25-intro-ask-em.md

 ### Objectives
 In this workshop, you will learn how to use:
 - Remote Agent
-- Ask EM assistant for Monitoring
-- Ask EM assistant for Database Performance
-- Ask EM assistant for Database Patching and Compliance
+- Ask EM Assistant for Monitoring, Database Performance, and Database Patching & Compliance
 - Event Compression Policies
 - Event Compression Analysis
 - Dynamic Runbooks for Metrics